odoo/documentation/content/administration/upgrade.rst

 #.
 Once all issues are resolved and you are confident that the upgraded database can be used as
    your main database without any issue, plan the upgrade of your production database.

 #.
-You or Odoo upgrade the production database, rendering it unavailable for a few hours
+Request the upgraded for the production database, rendering it unavailable for the time it takes
-   (see :ref:`upgrading the production database <upgrade/upgrade-prod>`).
+   to complete the process (see :ref:`upgrading the production database <upgrade/upgrade-prod>`).

 #.
 Report any issue encountered during the upgrade to Odoo via the `support page
    <https://odoo.com/help?stage=post_upgrade>`__.